 How Long Do I Have to File a Motorcycle Accident Claim in Charleston?

 It is important that you report your motorcycle crash to your insurance company as soon as possible.
 In most cases, the statute of limitations for bringing forth a civil action in South Carolina is three years from the date of injury.
 If you miss the statute of limitations, you will likely be permanently barred from recovering damages.

 Our Charleston Motorcycle Accident Attorneys are Knowledgeable and Experienced

 Understanding the claim system and your rights after a motorcycle injury can be confusing.
-To assist you in navigating the process, proving fault, and standing up against an insurance adjuster, reach out to our aggressive motorcycle accident lawyers in Charleston today.
+To assist you in navigating the process, proving fault, and standing up against an insurance adjuster, reach out to our aggressive motorcycle accident lawyers in North Charleston today.
 A consultation with our law offices is free – just pick up the phone and call us directly, or fill out our online form today.